 7.1 Compliance with Laws and Regulations.
 This Agreement is subject to all present and future valid orders, rules and regulations of any federal or state regulatory body of competent jurisdiction.

 7.2 Governing Law.
 THE VALIDITY AND INTERPRETATION OF THIS AGREEMENT SHALL BE GOVERNED BY THE LAWS OF THE STATE OF TEXAS.
 WITHOUT REFERENCE TO THE CHOICE OF LAW PRINCIPLES THEREOF.
+CUSTOMER AND TRANSWESTERN AGREE THAT VENUE SHALL BE PROPER IN HARRIS COUNTY, TEXAS.

 7.3 Waiver.
 No waiver by a Party of any one or more defaults by the other Party in the performance of this Agreement shall operate or be construed as a waiver of any future default or defaults, whether of a like or different character.